Alpine Visitor Center

 Located at Glacier Basin Campground, the Continental Divide Webcam offers a spectacular view of the peaks which rise up from the Bear Lake area.
 On clear days you will see Thatchtop, Taylor Peak, Otis Peak, Hallett Peak, and Flattop Mountain.

-The Longs Peak Webcam has moved to the beautiful Tahosa Valley along Hwy 7.
+The Longs Peak Webcam is located in the beautiful Tahosa Valley along Hwy 7.
 The webcam takes you to the tallest mountain in Rocky Mountain National Park.
 Longs Peak sits at an elevation of 14,259' and is a challenging mountain to climb under the best conditions.
-For more information about climbing Longs Peak, visit the Plan Your Visit - Things to Do - Hiking & Climbing section of the website.
+Visit the Longs Peak page for more information.